What is a currency ETF?

 - Assets that are segregated and maintained with a qualified custodian

-It is interesting to note that the currency ETFs came to the market under the actively managed fund exemption because they are not tracking indexes even though they are attempting to provide reasonably passive exposure to currency movements and non-U.S. money market rates.
+It's interesting to note that the currency ETFs came to the market under the actively managed fund exemption because they are not tracking indexes even though they are attempting to provide reasonably passive exposure to currency movements and non-US money market rates.
 The benefits to this active management exemption are mostly in operational efficiency within the structure.
 Given their flexibility, the funds can alter their investment approach in delivering the desired exposure to shareholders.
 The FX markets are among the most liquid in the world, but access to locally denominated money market instruments and spot exchange rates differs between various regions.
-In a few developed markets, the currency ETFs take a direct approach, as they invest directly into locally denominated money market investments.1 As can be seen in Table 1, this is a distinctive structural feature available for taxable investors in ETFs versus the earlier grantor trust products.
+In a few developed markets, the currency ETFs take a direct approach, as they invest directly into locally denominated money market investments.*

 Only a few countries have local money markets with the combination of issuer breadth, development, and accessibility necessary for this direct approach to structuring funds.
-The currency ETFs providing exposure to less accessible markets utilize currency forward contracts combined with U.S. cash-type investments to manage and achieve their exposures.
+The currency ETFs providing exposure to less accessible markets use currency forward contracts combined with US cash-type investments to manage and achieve their exposures.
 This combination produces a risk-return profile that is economically similar to that of a locally denominated money market instrument.
 In nearly all of the markets for which the ETFs use this approach, trading volume in FX is high enough to support product growth.
-Because of the liquidity of the underlying portfolios, which combine emerging market currencies with U.S. cash-type products, these ETFs typically feature bid-ask spreads narrower than many credit-specific fixed-income ETFs.
-Similar to the fixed-income markets, however, the currency markets are not accustomed to trading in the small size typical of newly launched ETFs.
+Because of the liquidity of the underlying portfolios, which combine emerging market currencies with US cash-type products, these ETFs typically feature bid-ask spreads narrower than many credit-specific fixed-income ETFs.

-Currently there are three main types of currency products available: ETFs, grantor trusts, and exchange-traded notes (ETNs).
+Currently there are 4 main types of currency products available: open-end funds, grantor trusts, commodity pools and exchange-traded notes (ETNs).
 I mention several times that structure is going to be the new battleground where products compete with similar exposures.
 Nowhere is this more apparent than in the currency products landscape.
-A look at some of the characteristics of the various currency structures available is shown in Table 1.
+Here's a look at some of the characteristics of the currency structures.